MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/dns/dns-processes-interactions.md

 - DNS servers must be able to compare names in a case-insensitive way.
 (RFC 1035)
 - The original case for character data should be preserved whenever possible as the data is entered into the system.
 (RFC 1035)

 Because case insensitivity is a required part of the core DNS standard and case preservation is an optional recommendation, uniform downcasing was chosen to provide an effective standards-compliant solution.
-By downcasing UTF-8 encoded names before transmission, other DNS servers (which are not UTF-8 aware) are able to receive and perform successful binary comparisons of the data and obtain the desired results.
+By downcasing UTF-8 encoded names before transmission, other DNS servers (which aren't UTF-8 aware) are able to receive and perform successful binary comparisons of the data and obtain the desired results.

 ### Considerations for interoperability with UTF-8

 The DNS Server service can be configured to allow or disallow the use of UTF-8 characters on a per-server basis.
-Although other DNS server implementations that are not UTF-8 aware might be able to accept the transfer of a zone containing UTF-8 encoded names, these servers might not be able to write back those names to a zone file or reload those names from a zone file.
+Although other DNS server implementations that aren't UTF-8 aware might be able to accept the transfer of a zone containing UTF-8 encoded names, these servers might not be able to write back those names to a zone file or reload those names from a zone file.
 Administrators should exercise caution when transferring a zone containing UTF-8 names to a DNS server that is not UTF-8-aware.

 Some protocols place restrictions on the characters allowed in a name.
 In addition, names that are intended to be globally visible (RFC 1958) should contain ASCII-only characters, as recommended in RFC 1123.